 Q-NEXT is a National Quantum Information Science Research Center supported by the U.S. Department of Energy’s Office of Science.
-The center is led by Argonne National Laboratory and combines the expertise and resources of nearly 100 world-class researchers from three national laboratories, 9 universities, and 10 leading U.S. technology companies to develop the science and technology necessary to control and distribute quantum information.
+The center is led by Argonne National Laboratory and combines the expertise and resources of nearly 100 world-class researchers from three national laboratories, nine universities, and 12 leading U.S. technology companies to develop the science and technology necessary to control and distribute quantum information.
 This will have profound impacts on long-term U.S. economic security and competitiveness by enabling “unhackable” communication channels and by creating quantum materials, sensors, and simulators that outperform any of our current systems.

 What research areas will Q-NEXT focus on and what big challenges is it looking to solve?

 Q-NEXT focuses on how to reliably control, store, and transmit quantum information at distances that could be as small as a computer chip or as large as the distance between Chicago and San Francisco.
 Addressing this challenge requires developing new quantum materials and integrating them into devices and systems, developing new classes of ultra-precise sensors, and overcoming losses that occur when quantum information is communicated over long distances.
 We will also develop simulation and characterization tools that we can apply to these quantum systems.

 What is quantum information science?
 Why is it important to the economy and the nation?